mahmoudali2/Home-Automation-and-Monitoring-System/README.md

 ## Features
 - Real-time monitoring of temperature, humidity, and flame detection.
 - Remote control of home automation devices.
-- Alert notifications for critical events.
+- Alert notifications for critical events, including email notifications.
 - User-friendly web interface for easy interaction.
 - Expandable and customizable with support for additional sensors and actuators.